ployground/bsdploy/README.rst

      bin/ploy playbook staging.yml -t configure -t ipnat_rules

 the 'trick' is to use multiple tags to narrow down the tasks to only what you need.

+TODO
+====

+ [ ] documentation *cough*
+ [x] make rc.conf a template (to support non-DHCP jailhost scenario) [x] allow for offline installation of ezjail
+ [x] allow for offline installation of pkgng
+ [ ] include poudriere support
+ [ ] eliminate need for proxycommandin ploy.conf
+ [ ] eliminate need for proxyhost in ploy.conf
+ [x] eliminate need for hooks entries for jail configuration in ploy.conf [x] make the private network for the jails configurable (the hard coded 10.0.0.x is not always desirable)